Despite risks, U.S. veterans reckon with joining Ukrainian war effort

 “As a Jew, we’re called to repair the world, and this is really the only way I know how,” she said, calling herself a “part-time freedom fighter.”

 Osmon said that she could be assigned in a city or “in the trenches” in a forest outside Kyiv, Ukraine’s capital.
-She is part of a group called the Lions of Lviv, she said.
-She knows she will need body armor and a rifle, she said, and plans to obtain them after arriving in Europe.
+She is part of a group called the Legion of Lviv Lions, she said.
+She knows she will need body armor and a rifle and plans to obtain them after arriving in Europe.
 Stories have circulated of Americans having their body armor confiscated while traveling.

 “We know that we will be given a weapon, but as far as the other gear, we will have to source that ourselves,” she said, speaking earlier this month from her home in Denison, Tex.
 “I think that there will be an influx of volunteers, some of them good, some of them not so much.”